blindFS/unite-workflow/README.md

 ## What the hell?

 I suppose you know what alfred-workflow is.
-This vim plugin is a collection of unite.vim extentions as a alternative of that.
+This vim plugin is a collection of unite.vim extentions as a alternative to it.

 ### github events